afamiliar/fmri_analysis/README.md

 # 		November 11, 2019
 # 		University of Pennsylvania

-Uses FSL to pre-process fMRI data and run first-level GLM Bash scripts are designed to run via Terminal application, in numerical order
+Demonstrates how to use FSL via command line to pre-process fMRI data and run first-level GLM.

+Bash scripts are to be run in numerical order.

-Mac ver 10.13.6
+* Mac ver 10.13.6
-FSL ver 5.0.10
+* FSL ver 5.0.10